4spacesdk/CI4OrmExtension/README.md

 ### Model
-A basic CodeIgniter 4 model would typically look like this
+A basic CodeIgniter 4 model would typically look like this:
 ```php
 <?php namespace App\Models;
 use App\Entities\User;